gerbenjacobs/gerbenjacobs.github.io/content/posts/2022-06-17-svc-an-opinionated-go-service-framework.md

 If you want to get separation of concerns and clarity when developing, this is a nice convention to follow.

 - Your application is divided into layers.
-- Layers communicate with domain models via interfaces.
+- Layers communicate with other layers, via interfaces, by sending and receiving domain models
-- Handlers talk to services, services talk to other service and storages.
+- Handlers talk to services, services talk to other services and storages.

 I introduced this _framework_ successfully at [Kramp Hub][kh], and it allowed the team to easily jump between projects and quickly get started.
 We used GRPC so some interfaces were actually protobuf services, but other